V1929/Salary-Dashboard/README.md

 ![Alt text](media/Chart_Role_Annual_Salary.png)
  <br>
- Above, the role "Data Anaylst" is highlighted where when analyzing positions, comparisons can be made.
+ Above, the role "Data Analyst" is highlighted where when analyzing positions, comparisons can be made.
   <br><br>